 Fortunately, many of Apple’s modern mobile devices, like the iPhone 6s/6s Plus and the Apple Watch are water resistant, but Apple’s Mac lineup and many older iOS devices do not have such a luxury.
 As a result, it’s a good rule of thumb to simply avoid using any kind of liquids.
 Just be careful in the selection of the towel you use for wiping, and make sure to take precautions to protect your machine before you start cleaning it and everything should go fine.

-How do you usually clean your Apple devices?
+How do you usually clean your Mac and other Apple devices?
 Share in the comments below.